aakashba/aakashba.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student at the University of Notre dame advised by Prof. Collin McMillan in the software engineering lab.
 Before pursuing my PhD, I earned my Masters in Computer Vision and Machine Learning at the University of Surrey with distinction.
-I work on developing intelligent techniques for software engineering.
+I work on developing Artificial Intelligence (AI) techniques with applications in Software Engineering (SE).

-My current research is at the cross-section of NLP,  AI,  and Software Engineering.
-At a high-level, my graduate work and thesis has been aimed at designing custom and purpose-built neural networks for source code summarization, particularly for adding contextual information.
-Source code summarization is a well-defined task of taking source code and generating natural language descriptions, with applications in code documentation, education, and software maintainance to name a few.
+My research interests are at the intersection of AI and SE.
+My long-term research objective is to bridge the gap between human program comprehension and automatic program comprehension.
+My short-term goal is the advancement of neural networks specializing in modeling source code.

-I will be on the Academic job market for Fall 2024 start.
+I am on the Academic job market, applying to tenure-track Assistant Professorships for a Fall 2024 start.
 I am interested in mainatining a quality-first research program with graduate students and contribute to the edification on undergraduate students I am looking for tenure-track faculty positions in computer science and engineering.
 I expect to defend my thesis in April 2024.